allandingwall/AdventOfCode2025/README.md

-# Advent of Code 2025 – Python Solutions
+# Advent of Code 2025 – Python

 This repository contains my solutions to **Advent of Code 2025**, implemented in **Python**.